Xunius/evernote2zim/README.md

     I changed "%" to "percent", and all others are simply deleted.
 So be aware that your title might be different from in   Evernote.

 * Still rather early stage so probably a bit buggy.
 Let me know if you encounter one.
 * Also, don't use zim-wiki 0.66.
 It's buggy as hell.
-Fall back to 0.65 until they fix things up. **UPDATE**: 0.67 version looks good, update to this if possible.
+Fall back to 0.65 until they fix things up.
+Spell checking in 0.67 also doesn't work for me.

 # Dependencies